-For travel to/from Northampton, see Amtrak Stations – Northampton
+For travel to/from Northampton, see Amtrak Stations / Northampton

-The original plan called for the construction of an Amtrak-approved kiosk-style waiting facility and low-level platform.
-The plan also called for the construction of a canopy above the platform.
+The original plan called for an Amtrak-approved kiosk-style waiting facility and low-level platform covered by a canopy.

 Union Station – Northampton, Massachusetts (Wikipedia)

 Page last updated: February 12, 2020

-Page last reviewed: July 8, 2016
+Page last reviewed: June 28, 2017